kebasaa/SCIO-read/README.md

 # Read the SCiO spectrometer built by [Consumer Physics](https://www.consumerphysics.com/)

-In this small project, I'm trying to hack the SCiO spectrometer in order to create a Python library to read scans directly.
-As I'm not very experienced, this is first going to be a documentation effort of the device, and hopefully in the future also some code to make it work.
+In this small project, I'm trying to create a Python library to scan and interpret data from the the SCiO spectrometer.
+As I'm not very experienced, this is first going to be a documentation effort of the device, and hopefully in the future the code will work.
 Any input and help is appreciated.

 **IMPORTANT, I NEED YOUR HELP:** The SCiO sends raw measurements to a server online as bytes coded in Base64.
 The server then returns the data as JSON.
-This means that I **need an example JSON or CSV file**, provided by someone with a developer license.
-Without this, it may be impossible to hack the device.
-Please provide this if you have it!
+However, it is unclear how the 1800 bytes of the sample reading, 1800 bytes of sampleDark and 1656 bytes of sampleGradient are turned into 331 float values representing a normalised reflectance spectrum from 0-1.
+If you have any insights, please let me know.

 ## Changelog
 - 2023-03-01 Creating a class for interaction with the hardware:
+  - Read the device metadata and trigger a scan through USB
 - 2020-05-29 Moved everything to jupyter notebooks:
   - **01_scio_scan.ipynb** identifies the device, then performs a scan and saves the raw binary data (encoded as base64) into a .json file.
   - **02_analyse.ipynb** is used to analyse the rawdata and convert it to actual numbers.
 It does not fully work yet

+## Documentation of the SCiO device

-## Hardware
+### Hardware

 Sparkfun published a hardware teardown of the SCiO device: [https://learn.sparkfun.com/tutorials/scio-pocket-molecular-scanner-teardown-](https://learn.sparkfun.com/tutorials/scio-pocket-molecular-scanner-teardown-).
 Also, a reddit channel is available for discussing the device: [https://www.reddit.com/r/scio/](https://www.reddit.com/r/scio/)

-## Measurement principles
+### Measurement principles
 The SCiO illuminates the sample with a light and measures the reflected light in a number of wavebands.
 This measured spectrum is then used in large online databases to identify the content of the sample.
 Obviously, I'm trying to gain access raw data so I don't care too much about the online tools.

 Consumer Physics describes the process as follows in their forum: he spectrometer breaks down the light to its spectrum (the spectra), which includes all the information required to detect the result of this interaction between the illuminated light and the molecules in the sample.
 This means that SCiO analyses the overall spectra that is received and, comparing it to different algorithms and information provided, identifies or evaluates it.